noah-yacowar/Multiplayer-Horror-Game/README.md

 # Description

 Welcome to this Unity multiplayer game!
-This game offers an exhilarating experience akin to the intense asymmetrical horror gameplay of popular titles in the genre.
+This game offers a thrilling experience akin to the intense asymmetrical horror gameplay of popular titles in the genre.
 Players will find themselves immersed in a thrilling environment where teamwork, strategy, and quick decision-making are vital for survival.

 This game revolves around a group of players who must work together to repair generators while being hunted by a formidable adversary.
 Each match is a test of skill and nerve as survivors must evade capture and certain death, while the hunter employs cunning tactics to ensnare and eliminate them.